 The SPD’s November 30 tear-gas free-for-all and December 1 mass arrests were already appalling enough as the 7 p.m.-to-dawn curfew imposed downtown began that evening.
-But when the SPD began following a large group of protesters out of the “no-protest zone” and up Denny Way towards the Hill, it would soon lead to a new outrage: namely, the spectacle of riot-clad police and camo-clad National Guardsmen, brandishing tear gas, flash bombs, and rubber bullets, running amok in the heart of the most densely populated West Coast urban neighborhood north of San Francisco.
+But when the SPD began following a large group of protesters out of the “no-protest zone” and up Denny Way towards the Hill, it would soon lead to a new outrage: namely, the spectacle of riot-gear-clad police and camo-clad National Guardsmen, brandishing tear gas, flash bombs, and rubber bullets, running amok in the heart of the most densely populated West Coast urban neighborhood north of San Francisco.

 Small police-protester skirmishes had already occurred on Capitol Hill the night before, but on this night the Hill hosted a major SPD assault.
 It all began downtown around 7 p.m., when several hundred protesters voted to march towards the Hill in order to avoid violating the curfew.
 Reaching Broadway around 7:45 p.m., they met another large group already demonstrating there.
 By 8 p.m., some 500 protesters were marching up and down Broadway, denouncing the SPD’s presence and behavior on the Hill.

 The assault began around 9 p.m., when Seattle police, supported by King County police and the National Guard, began using tear gas and flash bombs against the protesters.
 Soon large crowds of appalled Hill residents joined the protesters, chanting, “Go home!
 We live here!”